 The best way to water a fig tree is to allow the hose to run slowly or position a dripline or soaker hose at a distance from the trunk.
 Tree roots usually grow wider than the canopy, so position your irrigation to water a circle of ground that extends beyond the crown of the fig.

-Figs don’t like wet feet, so don’t water too often.
+Figs don’t like wet feet, so don’t water them too often.
 Allow the tree to dry a bit between watering.
 Remember to water slowly and deeply; just don’t overwater.
-Every 10 days to 2 weeks is sufficient.
+Every ten days to two weeks is sufficient.
 In the fall, as the tree enters its dormant season, cut back on the watering.